mheers/pic2pdfpy/README.md

 # Document to DIN A4 PDF GUI

+> Disclaimer: this tool has been vibe coded using GitHub Copilot in Agent Mode.

 This Python program lets you load a photo (PNG/JPEG) of a document, click on the edges of the document in the image, and generate a DIN A4 PDF based on those edges.

 ## Features